google-deepmind/reverb/README.md

 customizations are as follows:

 *   Creating multiple tables referencing the same underlying data
-*   Modifying `sampler` to control the distributions used to select samples
+*   Modifying `sampler` to control the strategy used to select samples
 *   Modifying `remover` to maintain a different set of items in full tables
 *   Using `RateLimiter` to maintain balance between actors and learners
 *   Limiting the number of times each item can be sampled using `max_times_sampled`

-### Distributions
+### Item Selectors

-Reverb defines several types of distributions that can be used for sampling or removing (when the table reaches maximum size) data from tables.
-Below is a brief overview of the available distributions.
+Reverb defines several types of item selection strategies that can be used for sampling or removing (when the table reaches maximum size) data from tables.

-NOTE: Some of these "distributions" are non-stochastic.
+Below is a brief overview of the available selection strategies.

   *   [Prioritized](https://arxiv.org/abs/1511.05952): sample such that the probability of sampling an item is correlated to its specified priority value